Tech-at-DU/single-page-starter/README.md

 }
 ```

+This block removes the default margin from the body element.
+Without this you'll a small gap around the edge and your content won't reach the edge of the page.

-Margins on elements like h1 and p extend outside their containers.
+Margins on elements like `h1` and `p` extend outside their containers.
 This creates gaps between sections.
 This rule removes those gaps.
 Try commenting this out and viewing the code in the browser.

 ```CSS
 main > section {